 “Not interested,” I said.
 So, it was impolite.
 I wasn’t a Slytherin for nothing.

 But it only made Remus laugh.
 “Good.
 I didn’t want to go on a date, really,” he said.
 “Sirius said he’d give me twenty Chocolate Frogs if I asked someone.
 But I saw you standing here alone, looking bored, and I figured I may as well make friends, and get some free Chocolate Frog cards out of it.
 I’ll share the chocolate with you, too, if you want.”

 His being honest with me about his motives made me more inclined to trust him, as silly as his motives had been.
 I laughed.
 “You know, it’s a good thing you weren’t actually trying to get me to go on a date, because you would definitely have put me off.
 But I like having friends.
 We’ve always had a good time jinxing each other anyway.
 Want to head out?”
 I added, as I finished my butterbeer.

 “Sure,” said Remus.
-He turned back to look at the Marauders’ table and waved as we walked towards the door.
+He turned back to look at his friends’ table and waved as we walked towards the door.
 Sirius hit his forehead with the palm of his hand, and Peter was shaking his head in disbelief that Remus would abandon them to hang around with a Slytherin.
 This was almost as good as hexing them, I thought.

 “So, how about Zonko’s?”
 I suggested.

 “You planning to wreak some havoc around the school?” he asked as we walked outside.
 “You don’t seem like the mischievous type.”